 There are so many Route 66 sites and other stops on this route that you’ll never get to them all.
 You’ll cross from the wonderful-smelling Oklahoma into the dry plains of Texas.
 In Groom you’ll see the “largest cross in the western hemisphere” on the side of the highway.
 Amarillo is your next oasis of civilization; if you’re looking for a place to stop or some good food, Amarillo is as good as it gets.

 Then you get the beauty of the New Mexico desert.
 If you didn’t stop in Oklahoma or Amarillo, Tucumcari (pronounced like “two come carry”) is a Route 66 town, a traditional stop for explorers, offering dirt-cheap, clean, and nostalgic motels that will make you weep for the good old days.

 The next oasis of civilization is Albuquerque.
 It’s the only opportunity you’ll have for anything like Starbucks or Applebee’s for some time, so you’ll probably want to stop here for a bit.
 After that, Gallup is another Route 66 town offering some amount of civilization.

 After crossing into Arizona, you can take a quick car tour of Petrified Forest National Park, which you can do in a couple hours, and then it’s on to Flagstaff.
-On the way are many interesting Route 66 stops, including Two Guns, Twin Arrows, and Winslow, where you can stand on the corner from the Eagles song “Take It Easy.”
+On the way are many interesting Route 66 stops, including Two Guns, Twin Arrows, and Winslow, where you can stand on that corner from the Eagles song “Take It Easy.”

 In Flagstaff, you can find civilization, frustrating traffic, overpriced hotels—and a side trip to the Grand Canyon.
 The South Rim is 80 miles from Flagstaff.